evaera/roblox-animation-transfer/README.md

 ### .ROBLOSECURITY
 In order to upload animations, the `.ROBLOSECURITY` login cookie from Roblox.com is required.
 The account that the cookie belongs to must have permission to upload animations on the destination group.
 It is recommended that you use an alternate account for this process.

+You can either set an environment variable named `ROBLOSECURITY` to the value of your cookie, or you can provide the `--cookie`/`-c` option every time you run the command.

 ### Animation List Files
 This tool operates on text files that contain lists of animations.
 This tool has the ability to generate these files from an owner, in addition to reading them.